Mint vs Lemon Balm

 Strong menthol oils give mint that classic mojito snap, even when you muddle only a few leaves.
 For backyard pitchers, you can cut handfuls without dulling flavor, especially if plants grow in rich, consistently moist soil.

-Gentler citrus notes make lemon balm too subtle for most mixed drinks unless you use a large bundle.
+Gentler citrus notes make Lemon Balm too subtle for most mixed drinks unless you use a large bundle.
 It shines more in infused syrups than straight muddling, and the flavor can fade quickly once leaves sit after harvest.

 Tea and infusions